 For many women, having a mammogram is one of the most daunting things they’ll do all year.
 And understandably so; according to the National Institute of Environmental Health Service, 1 in 8 women could likely develop the disease.
-It’s also estimated that in 2019, more than 265,000 new diagnoses were made.

 But despite the statistics, there’s a lot to be hopeful for.
 According to Dr. Leslie Ford with the National Cancer Institute’s Division of Cancer Prevention, medical science is “starting to understand the molecular and genetic basis of tumors, which is helping us develop better ways to treat the disease and even prevent it in high-risk women.”
 Because of discoveries like this, the death rate from breast cancer has decreased steadily since 1990!

 Equally important to these advances is the power that a woman has to take charge of her health; from lifestyle choices to participation in annual physicals, there are best practices that can impact a woman’s wellbeing and ensure early detection if needed.
 In fact, the survival rate for a woman who receives an early stage diagnosis is 99%!

 One thing is certain: There are a number of things that women can do to optimize their health, and almost all of them can be incorporated into your daily routine at minimal (or no!) expense.
 Here are our Top “Five To Thrive” tips to help you or your loved ones reduce the risk of developing this disease: